 Are you a bookworm?
 Or would you rather prefer reading tweets and social media updates?
-Reading good old printed books can have some great perks.
+We all indulge in reading for various reasons and from various sources.
+While reading from a digital platform is easy in our chaotic lives, Reading good old printed books can have some great perks.
 Let’s take a look at some of the scientific benefits of reading.

 A love for reading

 The smell of old books can make a book lover dive deep into the pages and stay hooked and entertained for a long period of time.
 Reading can fill your mind with imagination and take you to worlds that you would never see or experience otherwise.
 It can make you think hard and feel emotions that you’ve never felt before.
 Such is the allure of reading.

 But science has now discovered that there are several physical and mental health benefits of reading.
 Although you may prefer reading e-books or online, reading printed books can make you a lot happier and healthier.